deviodigital/leafly-reviews-wordpress-plugin/README.md

-# leafly-reviews-wordpress-widget
+# Leafly Reviews WordPress Plugin
 Display your dispensaries reviews on your WordPress powered website

+If you, or one of your clients run a dispensary and need to display their leafly reviews directly on their own website, this plugin will do the trick.

 Currently working on adding a cache option for the data.
 Shortcode has been added as of 10-9-15.

 Give me some time and I'll also have more details on how to use the plugin added to the readme.